Types of Degrees Industrial Technology Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Industrial Tech appeals to people across the globe.
-About 0.8% of those with this major are international students.
+Americans aren’t the only ones with an interest in Industrial Tech.
+About 0.7% of those with this major are international students.

 How Much Do Industrial Technology Majors Make?